-linkage region of the oligosaccharide to a lipid or protein (Fig. 17.0.1).
+Different types of glycosylation are perhaps best defined by the nature of the linkage region of the oligosaccharide to a lipid or protein (Fig. 12.1.1).
 Although the linkage regions of these molecules are unique, the sugar chains frequently tend to share common types of outer sequences.
-It is important to note that this chapter deals only with the major forms of glycosylation found in "higher" animal glycoconjugates-N-acetylglucosamine (GlcNAc)-N-Asnlinked, N-acetylgalactosamine (GalNAc)-O-Ser/Thr-linked glycans on glycoproteins, xylose-O-Ser-linked glycosaminoglycans on proteoglycans, ceramide-linked glycosphingolipids, phosphatidylinositol-linked glycophospholipid anchors, and O-linked N-acetylglucosamine (GlcNAc-O-Ser).
-These structures are depicted in Figure 17.0.1.
+It is important to note that Chapter 12 deals only with the major forms of glycosylation found in "higher" animal glycoconjugates- N-acetylglucosamine (GlcNAc)-N-Asnlinked, N-acetylgalactosamine (GalNAc)-O-Ser/Thr-linked glycans on glycoproteins, xylose-O-Ser-linked glycosaminoglycans on proteoglycans, ceramide-linked glycosphingolipids, phosphatidylinositol-linked glycophospholipid anchors, and O-linked N-acetylglucosamine (GlcNAc-O-Ser).
+These structures are depicted in Figure 12.1.1.
 Other less common forms of glycosylation may need to be considered, especially if prior literature suggests their existence in a given situation.
 Examples of rarer sugar chains include (1) O-linked glucose, mannose, and fucose; (2) N-linked glucose; (3) glucosylhydroxylysine; and (4) GlcNAc-P-Ser (phosphoglycosylation).